cynthiateeters/chris-Web-Development-Portfolio-CUrban/content/about.md

 	order: 3
 };
 ---

 # About

-I am a person that writes stuff.
+Hi!
+I'm Chris Urban.
+I am a Game Developer who is currently majoring in a web development degree.